sysdesign-code/dev-sec-ops-demo/README.md

     ```gcloud config set project YOUR_PROJECT_ID```

-5. Run the following one-time script `/scripts/gcp_env_setup.sh` which creates and provisions the necessary GCP cloud services that will be required to create the DevSecOps CICD pipeline for deploying a sample docker application.
+5. Run the following one-time script `/scripts/gcp_env_setup.sh` which creates and provisions the necessary GCP cloud services that will be required to create the DevSecOps CI/CD pipeline for deploying a sample docker application.
 Here's all the service deployments that will occur once the script finishes:

     a) Enables all the required cloud service APIs such as: Cloud Build, Binary Authorization, Kubernertes Service, Artiface Registry, Cloud Deploy and many more.